Top 12 secure file-sharing tools for accountants

 A view of ShareFile's automated workflows page.

-Unlike some of the more basic file-sharing platforms on this list, ShareFile offers a range of client-facing document management features, making it a sensible choice for accounting firms.
-Here are some of its key features:
+Owned by software developer Citrix Systems, ShareFile is another popular file-sharing platform.
+Unlike some of the more basic file-sharing platforms on this list, it offers a range of client-facing document management features, including:

 • Custom-branded client portal for secure file sharing